emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 ---
-title: Type guards and conditional types in typescript & prelude.ts
+title: Type guards and conditional types in typescript & prelude-ts
 author: emmanuel
-tags: prelude.ts, typescript, functional-programming
+tags: prelude-ts, typescript, functional-programming
 ---

-This post describes how the [prelude.ts](https://github.com/emmanueltouzery/prelude.ts) functional programming library takes advantage of typescript type guards and conditional types.
+This post describes how the [prelude-ts](https://github.com/emmanueltouzery/prelude-ts) functional programming library takes advantage of typescript type guards and conditional types.
 It also introduces these typescript features in a more general context.